-Drive up Christian Gulch road (FS-115) and continue onto FS-409 for as long as you’d like.
-It starts to turn into a rugged 4×4 road after 8,200 feet.
-At 8,400 feet, it does eventually smooth out, but at that point it’s a narrow ATV trail so you’ll be brushing up against branches in a full-sized vehicle.
-I parked at 8,350 feet when I seemed to be driving slower than I’d hike.
+Drive up Christian Gulch Road/FS-115 and continue onto FS-409.
+FS-409 turns into a rugged 4WD road after 8,200 feet.
+At 8,400 feet, it does eventually smooth out but, at that point, it’s a narrow ATV trail so you’ll be brushing up against branches in a full-sized vehicle.
+I parked at 8,350 feet when I seemed to be driving slower than I could hike the road.

-As you look down the Southeast Gully [PHOTO 3] you’ll wonder why you didn’t just come up that way.
+As you look down the Southeast Gully [PHOTO 3], you’ll wonder why you didn’t just come up that way.
 Unfortunately the bottom is blocked by a cliff.
-If you found a way through/around that cliff, you’d have more direct (and less steep) ascent.
+If you find a way through/around that cliff, you’ll have a more direct and less steep ascent.